aleksilassila/litematica-printer/README.md

 can create
 [an issue](https://github.com/aleksilassila/litematica-printer/issues).

-- Grindstones
-- Skulls placed on the ground
-- Signs
-- Glow lichen and vines
+- Rotating blocks such as skulls, banners and signs
 - Entities, including item frames and armor stands
+- Waterlogged blocks and liquids

 ## Building and Contributing